January 2017 – present (October 2020 IPO, stake reduced)

 Improving the customer experience helped drive Allegro to one of the world’s top 10 e-commerce businesses

-In under four years of MidEuropa’s and its consortium partners’ ownership, Allegro was transformed from a good business into a great one by bringing together digital upgrades, operational improvements and a highly motivated team to grow revenue and profits by over 100% and headcount by two-thirds as the business became one of the world’s top 10 e-commerce businesses.
+In under four years of MidEuropa’s and its consortium partners’ ownership, Allegro was transformed from a good business into a great one by bringing together digital upgrades, operational improvements and a highly motivated team to grow revenue and profits by over 100% and more than doubling the headcount as the business became one of the world’s top 10 e-commerce businesses.

 Patience is not a virtue in today’s retail world, where customers have come to expect instant gratification and with ease.
 This means successful consumer businesses must offer the right product mix with competitive pricing and prompt delivery – and MidEuropa knows this well, having helped to grow a number of businesses in the consumer space.